 5. Don’t fertilize during a heat wave.

-When I need to give my plants a nutritional boost in high summer, I make sure the soil is evenly moist first (to reduce heat stress and improve absorption) and use a half-strength organic liquid fertilizer right at the root zone.
-My go-to liquid feed is this fish emulsion, which I’ve been using all over my vegetable garden for years.
+When I need to give my plants a quick nutritional boost in high summer, I make sure the soil is evenly moist first (to reduce heat stress and improve absorption) and use a half-strength organic liquid fertilizer right at the root zone.
+My go-to liquid feed is this fish and seaweed emulsion, which I’ve used all over my vegetable gardens for years.

 6. Keep as much moisture in the ground as possible.